 Google and other popular search engines review websites for malware and may remove infected sites from search results in an effort to keep users from visiting them.
 This practice is known as blacklisting.
 Search engines may also place a warning on blacklisted sites in order to protect visitors from malicious content.
 The warning lets visitors know that the site is infected, and prevents them from entering.
 Not only will this cause your traffic to drop, but those visitors may distrust your site and never return.

 Your reputation, website traffic, and/or revenue will likely take a hit if your website is infected with malware.
-Suspicious activity or signs of malware on your site could make your site appear untrustworthy, damaging your reputation and preventing visitors from returning.
-In fact, 65 percent of online shoppers who have had their personal info stolen refuse to return to the site where their information was compromised – a loss that many websites and businesses could not afford.
+Suspicious activity or signs of malware on your site could make your site appear untrustworthy, damaging your reputation and preventing visitors from returning, especially if a data breach occurs.
+In fact, 65 percent of online shoppers who have had their credit card or other personal information stolen refuse to return to the site where their information was compromised – a loss that many websites and businesses could not afford.

-Fortunately, preventing malware infections is affordable, easy, and a good investment in the success of your website.
+Fortunately, preventing malware infections is affordable, easy, and a good investment towards the success of your website.

 You can prevent website malware by: